 The so-called "short-form" merger is available in Delaware (§253) in any case in which at least 90% of the outstanding shares of each class of the stock that would otherwise be entitled to vote on the merger is owned by another corporation.
 This type of merger requires at least one of the corporations to be a Delaware corporation, though the other corporation(s) involved may be foreign.
 The corporation having such stock ownership may either merge itself into its subsidiary or merge the subsidiary into itself by executing, acknowledging and filing a certificate of ownership and merger with the Secretary of State.
 If the subsidiary is not wholly-owned, the resolution must state the terms and conditions of the merger, including the consideration to be received by the minority stockholders of the subsidiary.
 If the subsidiary rather than the parent survives the merger, the resolution by the board of directors must also include a provision for the pro rata issuance of stock of the surviving corporation to holders of stock of the parent corporation, and the certificate of ownership and merger must state that the proposed merger has been approved by a majority of the outstanding stock of the parent corporation entitled to vote at a meeting thereof duly called and held after 20 days' notice of the purpose of the meeting.

 Except in the above situation, no action by stockholders of either corporation is required in a short-form merger.
-In a transfer of assets, the property and assets of the corporation (§271(c)).
+In a transfer of assets, the property and assets of the corporation will be deemed to include the property and assets of any subsidiary of the corporation (§271(c)).

 Delaware does not authorize share exchanges.